 Quality crisis systems include crisis response by trained individuals and, when appropriate, crisis stabilization services.
-Montana lacks sufficient and effective crisis services in both the developmental disability and behavioral health service systems.
+Montana lacks sufficient and effective crisis services in both the developmental disability and behavioral health (including MH/SUD) service systems.
 These gaps result in a reliance upon expensive and inappropriate interventions, including law enforcement, jails, emergency rooms, and the Montana State Hospital (MSH).
 The Department of Public Health and Human Services (DPHHS) is working to align behavioral health crisis services with SAMHSA's Crisis Now Model for consistency of delivery.
-The system requires an overhaul to leverage federal funding streams, ensure all programming is evidence-based and aligned with national best practices, integrate services throughout the continuum of care, and foster local innovation.
+The system requires an overhaul to leverage federal, state, local, non-profit, and faith-based funding streams, ensure all programming is evidencebased and aligned with national best practices, integrate services throughout the continuum of care including the criminal justice system, and foster local innovation.

+Special consideration will need to be given to integrating crisis services for individuals with developmental disabilities.
 The crisis system in Montana has several critical stakeholders, including hospital systems, primary care providers, behavioral health providers, first responders, law enforcement, justice systems, and the state-run health care facilities system.

-Clinically appropriate state-run health care settings
+Clinically appropriate state-run health care settings and a functional commitment system

 Montanans often must travel great distances to receive intensive behavioral health or developmental disabilities services.
-Additional capacity is necessary at the community or regional level to care for our friends and neighbors in significant need.
-DPHHS partnered with Guidehouse to proactively launch an initiative designed to identify and implement promising and best practice approaches to improving access to regional behavioral health and developmental disabilities service settings, with a focus on reducing overdependence on state-run health care facilities and ensuing civilly committed and other individuals in the care of the State are being served in the most clinically appropriate settings.
+Additional capacity is necessary at the community or regional level to care for our friends and neighbors in significant need including when discharging from an inpatient setting.
+DPHHS partnered with Guidehouse to proactively launch an initiative designed to identify and implement promising and best practice approaches to improving access to regional behavioral health and developmental disabilities service settings, with a focus on reducing overdependence on state-run health care facilities and ensuring civilly and forensically committed and other individuals in the care of the State are being served in the most clinically appropriate settings.
+Furthermore, the Commission seeks to improve supports to state and local entities to streamline civil and forensic commitments, with an emphasis on reducing backlogs of individuals awaiting forensic evaluations and/or fitness restoration within local detention facilities and improving discharge planning/care coordination for all committed populations.